-*Small updates to article added December 2021 to provide a little more information.
+*Small updates to article added December 2021 to provide more information.

-Using mathematics to rank sports teams or stars is not a new idea.
+Using data analytics to rank sports teams or stars is not a new idea.
 Nevertheless there haven’t been many genuine attempts at using models to rank F1 drivers.
 Below I give details of my attempt.
-I hope you find it informative.
 It is in no way meant as a definitive guide, as all models require assumptions and inflexible rules to remain objective.
 However, I believe there is enough meat to it to be considered useful in assessing F1 drivers.

 What is the model?

 Put simply, the model takes 5 things into account:

 - The percentage of the points that two team-mates score relative to each other each year.

 - The fraction of the year they spent as team mates.